matthew-dong-dev/ICS-research/README.md

     -r textfile_path
     -t textcolumn

-### Hyperparameter Arguments

-    -b tf_bias
-    -e num_epochs
-    -i use_idf
-    -m max_df
+## `cv_grid_search.py [options]`

+Performs a 5-fold cross validation grid search across the following hyperparameters:

+    - tf_bias: term-frequency bias, controls specificity of words
+    - use_hidden_layer: train a multinomial regression model or a multi-layer perceptron
-`tf_bias` is the term-frequency bias, `num_epochs` is the number of epochs to train logistic regression for, `use_idf` is whether or not to use inverse document frequency in tf-TfidfVectorizer, `max_df` is used to control for corpus specific words
+    - num_epochs: number of epochs to train models
+    - use_idf: whether or not to use inverse document frequency in tf-TfidfVectorizer
+    - max_df: control for corpus specific words